v17alya/Web3-Onboard-Unity/Assets/com.gamenator.web3-onboard-unity/Samples/Minimal/README.md

 ## Build & Test
 1) Build for WebGL
+- File → Build Settings:
+  - Add/select the imported sample scene
+  - Switch Platform to WebGL
+- Edit → Project Settings → Player → WebGL → Publishing Settings:
+  - Compression Format: Disabled (no Gzip/Brotli)
-- File → Build Settings → Select your scene → Switch Platform (WebGL) → Build or Build And Run
+- Build or Build And Run

 2) Interact
 - In the browser, use the top-left buttons (Connect / Disconnect / Sign)